-Stockholm based SolTech Energy Sweden develops two different kind of solar energy products.
-One of them is a kind of building integrated PV panel, a type of a BIPV roof tiles.
-SolTech Energy are also offering transparent thin film solar cells that combine electricity generation with shading effects and that can replace ordinary glass facades or windows.
+Another BIPV product is a transparent thin film solar cells that replace ordinary glass facades or windows, ant thereby combine electricity generation with shading effects.
+The semi-transparent solar cells facades can be produced in many different colours and is developed together with Sapa Building Systems AB.

 The product development of the different technologies is carried out by SolTech in Sweden, while production of the products is being subcontracted/outsourced to producers in Europe and China.